-I was drawn to painter Francis Bacon's commitment to subverting narrative in his creative process through the use of "free marks"-- throwing paint and other improvisational procedures designed to bring chaos into an otherwise carefully composed canvas.
-I'm also drawn to the co-existence, in Bacon's work, of formal composition and difficult subject matter.
+In making Stay, choreographer Mohr was drawn to painter Francis Bacon's commitment to subverting narrative in his creative process through the use of "free marks"-- throwing paint and other improvisational procedures designed to bring chaos into an otherwise carefully composed canvas.
+In making the dance, Mohr drew on the co-existence, in Bacon's work, of formal composition and difficult subject matter.
 Rather than recreate Bacon's imagery, Stay echoes the impact of a Bacon painting: visceral punch, emotional disturbance.

 Core creative questions:

 How can I stay longer with uncomfortable imagery?

 How do I build “not holding back” into the work’s sense of time?

 How can I inhibit compositional habits of interruption in order to stay with imagery longer?